balena-io/balena-fleet-management-masterclass/README.md

 #### 3.3 Service Variables

 Environment variables are accessible to all services running on a device, whereas service variables are assigned to a specific service.
-Service variables can be created via the dashboard or via the API, either for the application or per device.
-The CLI does not currently support service-specific variables.
+Service variables can be created via the dashboard, the CLI, or via the API, either for the application or per device.

 Create a new device service variable named `MY_NAME` from the _Device Service Variables_ tab of the Device dashboard and give it a unique value.
 As we only have a single service for this application, the default service value of `main` is the only available option.